merTaner/mini-store-app/README.md

 ## Used in the project
 - Backend : Python, Flask
-- Frontend : HTML, CSS, Bootstrap
+- Frontend : HTML, CSS, Bootstrap, javascript
 - Database : MySQL
 - Docker